briansunter/graph/site/content/pages/logseq-getting-started.md

 date: 2022-10-04
 tags:
 - logseq
+- productivity
-- programming
+- notetaking
+categories:
-- newsletter
+- productivity
+coverimage: /assets/image_1662087082755_0.png
 title: logseq-getting-started
-categories:
-lastMod: 2022-12-07
+lastMod: 2022-12-26
 ---
 How to get started with Logseq and publish your notes online in 30 minutes.